zzzprojects/learn-orm/tutorials/ncalc/parameters.md

 # Parameters

 Parameters act as variables inside the expression.
-You can add as many parameters as you want just by enclosing each variable in square brackets (`[]`).
+You can add as many parameters as you want.
+You can also enclose each variable in square brackets (`[]`).
 Parameters are useful when a value is unknown at compile-time, or when performance is important and the parsing can be saved for further calculations.

 There are various ways to use parameters while evaluating your expressions.